mixxplorer/Leaked-Credentials-Checker/README.md

 ## Usage

 You can use a prepared filter from us or build the software yourself.
 For building, please see below.
+For running with the prepared filter, you need as much memory as the filter size, currently about 8 GB.

 We provide a [Docker image](./Dockerfile_filter), which contains the Have I been pwned filter as well as the web API binaries.
 It might incorporate more sources in future when they become available.
 You can run it like